What Not to Test (for Cyber-Physical Systems): Results

 \section{Results}

-Returning now to the research questions offered in the introduction, we offer the following results.
+This section is divided into two parts.
+First, in our {\em Baseline} section, we reproduce past work which shows that test case selection for multi-goal cyber-physical systems is a hard problem.
+Second, we explore the {\em research questions} defined in our introduction.

-{\bf RQ1: Can We Verify that Test Case Selection for Multi-goal Cyber-physical Systems is a Hard Problem?} To answer RQ1, we replicate Arrieta et al.'s experiment~\cite{arrieta2019pareto}.
-Table~\ref{tab:rq1} shows our replication results with 20 repeats (with different random number seeds).
-Two algorithms differ significantly if they separate in different ranks in the Scott-Knott analysis.
+{\bf Baseline Task:} To begin, we demonstrate that, using prior methods, multi-goal cyber-physical test generation is hard task.
+Arrieta et al.'s experiments~\cite{arrieta2019pareto} are replicated in Table~\ref{tab:rq1} (using 20 repeats, with 20 different random number seeds).
+In that table, two algorithms differ significantly if they separate in different ranks in the Scott-Knott analysis.

-As seen in Table~\ref{tab:rq1}, we can found the approach with NSGA-II that Arrieta et al. proposed~\cite{arrieta2019pareto} performs better than other multi-goal optimizers (MOEA/D and NSGA-III).
-Specifically, NSGA-II has higher performance in both {\em test execution time} and {\em mutation score} in four case studies.
-However, even though NSGA-II beats the other methods, we cannot sanction its use.
-NSGA-II has all the problems discussed in \S\ref{background}.
-Specifically, NSGA-II can only handle pairs of goals.
-Hence, it has to be re-run multiple times to explore all pairs of five goals.
-As shown below, we can achieve better results, orders of magnitude faster.
-Therefore, we can answer {\bf RQ1} as follow:

-These {\bf RQ1} results motivate the rest of this paper where we develop a fast approach, which can handle multiple goals simultaneously for the cyber-physical systems.

-{\bf RQ2: Can {\LESS} Find Better Ways to Select Test Cases which Result in Test Suites with Higher Effectiveness Measure (Objective) Scores?} To answer RQ2, we calculate the scores of effectiveness measures {\it (test execution time, discontinuity, growth to infinity, instability, minimum and maximum difference)} after we generate the subsets of selected test cases.

-Table~\ref{tab:rq2} shows our simulation results.
-For each project, we use Scott-Knott statistical analysis to compare the performance across 20 repeats.
-Table~\ref{tab:rq2} reports the median scores for each effectiveness measurement metric.
-To visualize the final results, we mark the winning approach in each metric by light gray, and count the number of wins in the last column.

-As seen in Table~\ref{tab:rq2}, {\LESS} wins in three out of four projects (in Twotanks, CW, and EMB).
-Moreover, in Twotanks and EMB, our proposed approach results higher scores on most of the effectiveness measurement metrics while previous approach only wins in one ({\LESS} wins in all effectiveness measurement metrics in Twotanks and wins in 4 out of 5 effectiveness measurement metrics in EMB).
-These outcomes can indicate that in most of the cases, our proposed approach gets significant improvement than previous approach in these five metrics.
-Moreover, in half projects, the state-of-the-art approach concentrates on optimizing the {\it Time} metric and {\it Instability} metric (because of the algorithm design).
-However, by using {\LESS}, we can find that most of the ``goals'' are equally optimized.
-Hence, {\LESS} can handle multiple goals all the time while state-of-the-art method can only handle one or two goals in some cases.